Day Use State Parks in Town

 There are three (yes 3!) oceanfront day use state parks in Yachats, and no day use fees.

-(Trail) ♦ Smelt Sands State Recreation Site is located at the north end of town.
-Turn west off Hwy.
-101 at the Smelt Sands sign onto a gravel road that leads to the park/parking lot.
-The park has a small pebbly beach near the entrance, and picnic tables and benches along a beautiful 3/4 mile stretch of the 804 Trail (accessible).
+(Oceanfront Trail) ♦ SMELT SANDS STATE RECREATION SITE is located at the north end of town.
+Turn west off Hwy 101 at the Smelt Sands sign onto a lane that leads to the park/parking lot.
+The park has a small pebble beach near the entrance, and picnic tables and benches along a beautiful 3/4 mile stretch of the 804 Trail (accessible).
 At low tide, the north end of this trail, except in winter, connects by stairway to a 7-mile stretch of sandy beach that reaches all the way to the Alsea Bay at Waldport.
-The 804 Trail from the parking lot north to the beach is above the tideline, so it may be walked any time of day.
+The 804 Trail is all above the tide line, so it may be walked any time of day.
 However, do not venture onto the tabletop basalt rock except at low tide, and then only with caution.
 Sneaker waves can happen, and they are formidable.
 Do not turn your back on the ocean.
-While picnicking, watching beautiful waves, or hiking along the 804 Trail watch for whale spouts – you may even be able to count them!
-(Most of the year we have grey whales here – and many more during the spring and winter migrations.)
+While picnicking, watching beautiful waves, or hiking along the 804 Trail, watch for whale spouts – you may count several!
+Most of the year we have grey whales here – and many more during the spring and winter migrations.